Yizack/mappedlove/docs/support/bug-report.md

 1. Log in to your MappedLove account.
 2. In the top right corner, click on your profile picture to reveal the dropdown menu.
-3. From the dropdown menu, choose "[Settings](https://mappedlove.com/app/settings)" to access your account settings.
+3. From the dropdown menu, press on <a href="/app/settings">Settings</a> to access your account settings.
 4. Within the Account section, you can find your MappedLove ID displayed.